westerndigitalcorporation/swerv-ISS/README.md

    the source code can be downloaded from [gnu.org/software/gcc.](https://www.gnu.org/software/gcc)

-5. The boost libarry version 1.67 of higher compiled with c++-14 or c++-17.
+5. The boost library version 1.67 of higher compiled with c++-14 or c++-17.
 Boost source can be downloaded from [boost.org.](https://www.boost.org)